|

 and befriended many, including the Cass Corridor artists.
 In 1981,

 Joe McHale died of cancer at the age of thirty-nine.
+Encouraged by

 Ellen Phelan, each of the artists close to him presented a work to